Find eclectic exhibits and fashion icons in Paris

 If you prefer buildings on a grand scale, venture to two galleries created for the 1900 Universal Exhibition.
 Firstly, explore Musee d'Orsay, showcasing one of the most important collections of Impressionist paintings in the world.

 For a truly unique experience, become immersed in vivid light displays, which illuminate the interiors of a former cast iron foundry at Atelier des Lumières.
-The dazzling Van Gogh, Starry Night exhibition (until Dec 31) combines lights with video and sound to recreate some of the artist's most famous masterpieces.

 Every Paris bucket list should include the Louvre, so make sure to leave yourself plenty of time to check it off yours.
 Whether the Mona Lisa, Venus de Milo, or the famous glass pyramid, there are plenty of things to catch your eye among the 35,000 works.